Fibered spherical 3-orbifolds: The quotient of by the remaining groups

-At this stage one has to take care of the isomorphism between $L/L_K$ and $R/R_K$ which defines the group.
-Moreover, note that every stabilizer acts on $S^3$ fixing two different fibers (they correspond to the two antipodal points fixed by the rotation on the base orbifold).
-For groups 2 and 3, the local invariants associated to the two fibers are equal.
-This will not be always the case.
-Groups 4 and 34 are dealt with the same techniques, by paying attention to the remarks above.
+Note that every stabilizer acts on $S^3$ fixing two different fibers (they correspond to the two antipodal points fixed by the rotation on the base orbifold).
+For Families 2 and 3, the local invariants associated to the two fibers are equal.
+This will not always be the case.
+Families 4 and 34 are dealt with the same techniques, by paying attention to the remarks above.

-\textbf{ {Case 2}}. $L$ and $R$ are generalized quaternion
+\textbf{ {Case 8}}. $L$ and $R$ are generalized quaternion

-These are families of groups containing the groups of Case 1 as index 2 subgroups, listed as 10, 12, 13, 33, $33'$ in the table.
+These are families of groups containing the groups of Case 7 as index 2 subgroups, listed as 10, 12, 13, 33, $33'$ in the table.

-Compared to Case 1, the additional elements are of the form $(\omega j,\omega' j)$.
+Compared to Case 7, the additional elements are of the form $(\omega j,\omega' j)$, where $\omega$ and $\omega'$ are roots of unity.
 Again, we start by considering the induced action on $S^2$.
 One sees that the induced action for left multiplication by an element $(\omega j,1)$ is the antipodal map.
 Therefore, when a quaternion of the form $\omega j$ in $L$ is paired to a $\pi$-rotation arising from some $\omega' j$ in $R$, the induced action is reflection in the plane orthogonal to the axis of rotation.
 The reflection planes for the action of the group may or may not contain the axis of some other $\pi$-rotation.
 This will depend on the isomorphism between $L/L_K$ and $R/R_K$.